kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-05-send-legacy-events.md

 ## Publish a legacy event to trigger the workload

-We created the `lastorder` Function, and subscribed to the `order.received.v1` events by creating a Subscription CR.
+You created the `lastorder` Function, and subscribed to the `order.received.v1` events by creating a Subscription CR.
 Now it's time to send an event and trigger the Function.
-In this example, we'll port-forward the [Event Publisher Proxy](../../05-technical-reference/00-architecture/evnt-01-architecture.md) Service to localhost.

-1. Port-forward the Event Publisher Proxy Service to localhost.
-We will use port `3000`.
+1. Port-forward the [Event Publisher Proxy](../../05-technical-reference/00-architecture/evnt-01-architecture.md) Service to localhost, using port `3000`.
 Run:
    ```bash
    kubectl -n kyma-system port-forward service/eventing-event-publisher-proxy 3000:80
    ```
-2. Now publish an event to trigger your Function.
+2. Publish an event to trigger your Function.
 In another terminal window, run:

    ```bash
    curl -v -X POST \